qonsoll/firebase-services/src/hooks/useAuthServices/README.md

 // Using named export from auth 'subpackage' <- preferred variant import { useAuthServices } from '@qonsoll/firebase-services/auth'

-// Using named export from 'subpackage' index.
+// Using default export from 'subpackage' index.
 // import useFirebaseAuthServices from '@qonsoll/firebase-services/auth'

 // Using named export from main library index.